Valorant-Draft-Circuit/vdc-bot/docs/queue/Commands.md

 - Admin match-manipulation & reset logic: `src/interactions/subcommands/queue/admin.js`.
 - Lua core scripts used by join/leave/build: `utils/lua/join.lua`, `utils/lua/leave.lua`, `utils/lua/build_match.lua`.
 - Button quick-join helpers (voice invites) exist in `src/interactions/buttons/queueManager.js` (for join lobby/attackers/defenders quick actions).

-If you want, I can also:
-- Add usage examples and example responses for each command.
-- Add a short table of the admin role requirements and config keys used.
-- Expand the `match` command documentation to include the expected Tracker URL regex and Numbers integration details from the requirements docs.